jtombo45/Learn-React-SoloLearn/Intro To React/README.md

 # JSX

 - JSX stands for JavaScript XML.
 JSX allows us to write HTML in React.
 JSX makes it easier to write and add HTML in React.
-  - Allows HTML in JS and place them in DOM without any createElement() and or appendChild methods
+  - Allows HTML in JS and places them in DOM without any createElement() or appendChild() methods
-  - JSX convert HTML tags into react element
+  - JSX converts HTML tags into React elements
-  - Like Razor pages for frontend (writing frontend code using HTML and C# code)
+  - Similar to Razor pages for frontend (writing frontend code using HTML and C# code)
 - Sample Code:

 ```javascript